Covid-19 Preventative Policy | Free 3 Day Expedited Shipping orders over $50

 Additional studies duplicated these results in rats, showing that CBD reduces nausea in animals as well.

-While we commonly think of anxiety as a human problem, dogs and cats can experience anxiety.
+While we commonly think of anxiety as a human problem, dogs, cats, and horses can experience anxiety.
 Because our ECS system regulates mood, sleep, and appetite, CBD reduces the symptoms of anxiety and depression.

 CBD stimulates the serotonin and adenosine receptors in your pet's brain, which can benefit happiness levels.
+We love when our pets are happy!
 Most of the research demonstrating CBD's anxiety-reducing properties is with humans, although some preliminary animal studies indicate positive results.

 With cats, CBD may be an excellent anxiety-reducing choice after addressing other common sources of anxiety in cats.

 It is essential to avoid giving pets CBD oil with any significant amounts of THC.
-Do not share CBD oil that you purchased from a legal weed store, since it may have THC levels that could be dangerous to your pets.
-THC is toxic to dogs and cats.
+Do not share CBD oil that you purchased from a legal weed store since it may have THC levels that could be dangerous to your pets.
+THC is toxic to dogs, cats, and horses.

-Organic, full-spectrum CBD derived from the industrial hemp plant, like Jampha's Pet Calm, has less than .3 percent THC and is safe for your pets.
+Organic, full-spectrum CBD derived from the industrial hemp plant, like Jampha's Pet Calm, is safe for your pets.

 Pets usually consume CBD oil orally, and proper dosage is essential.
 Start with a low dose and slowly increase if needed.
-Some effects, like relaxation, are stronger at lower doses.
+Some effects, like relaxation, are more robust at lower doses.

 General dosing recommendations are based on your pet's weight.
-They range from .05 mg per pound to .25 mg per pound (for more extreme cases like seizures or arthritis).
+They range from .05 mg per pound to .25 mg per pound (for more extreme cases like seizures, pain, or arthritis).
 At Jampha, we've simplified that into a suggestion for use.
 Droppers are marked.

 You can add CBD oil to your pet's food or put it on a treat, but absorption improves if you put it under their tongue, and they keep it there a moment or two.
 Not an option with every pet!

 Dogs have more endocannabinoid receptors than cats or people.
-Starting slow is recommended.
+With all animals but especially with dogs, start slow with a lower dose and build over time.

 It's worth talking to your vet before adding CBD to your pet's wellness regime.
 If your pet is on certain prescription medications, CBD may change how they affect your pet.
 The liver metabolizes CBD, and just as with people, a pet with liver disease should not be given CBD.

-If your pet seems excessively thirsty or drowsy while taking CBD, these may be side effects.
+If your pet seems excessively thirsty or tired while taking CBD, these may be side effects.
 Try reducing the dose.

 We love our pets.
-It's hard not to!
-They add a lot to our lives.
+After all, they add a lot to our lives.
 In exchange, we do our best to look after them.
 For many pets, CBD may be a welcome benefit to ease old joints, reduce nausea, aid with pain management, or soothe anxiety.

 Research into the endocannabinoid system in humans and animals is just beginning.
 Its receptors are embedded in your cell membranes.
 According to UCLA Health, endocannabinoids are arguably one of the most widespread and versatile signaling molecules known to man.